 Here’s a tip for the careful investor: When reviewing the pipeline that lists potential customers and sales channels (like retailers for a consumer product) — every business plan should include one — the pipeline should specify the sales potential while “risk weighting” the likelihood of realizing those sales.
 As a rule of thumb, if the visible pipeline of risk-weighted sales isn’t at least 2 times the projected sales (more is better!), sales projections will probably fall short.
 Entrepreneurs are inherently optimistic — most customers aren’t.

 How deep is their sales pipeline by channel?
 Can they forecast (likely) sales beyond six months?
 How long does it take to close a sale, what is the customer acquisition cost, and how long before they capture revenues?

-Are sales conducted online (see Carofin’s white paper on Demand-Generation Marketing), or are other, more effective, traditional distribution channels — brick and mortar, events and conventions, distribution agents, etc.?
+Are sales conducted online, or are other, more effective, traditional distribution channels — brick and mortar, events and conventions, distribution agents, etc.?
 Are those scalable?